I.A.M.J. van Rijn

 3) Josef Strau’s A Dissidence Coincidence but W.H.C.T.L.J.S.
 (2008): What does the author’s role consist of?
 How can the “I” be understood against the background of autobiography, taken into account autobiography’s position vis-à-vis autofiction?

 4) Matthew Buckingham’s “Muhheankantuck – Everything Has a Name” (2005, 2007, 2008): How does the word function?
 Trying to arrive at an approach less governed by syntactical constructions – dear to post-structuralists – Buckingham’s work is read through the lens of poetry.

-1: Narrative threads and referential explorations: Keren Cytter’s 'The Seven Most Exciting Hours of Mr. Trier’s Life in Twenty-Four Chapters' (Embargo until 29 June 2019)
+1: Narrative threads and referential explorations: Keren Cytter’s 'The Seven Most Exciting Hours of Mr. Trier’s Life in Twenty-Four Chapters' (Embargo up to and including 29 June 2019)

-4: Artists’ text and poetical intricacies: Matthew Buckingham’s “Muhheankantuck – Everything Has a Name” (Embargo until 29 June 2019)
+4: Artists’ text and poetical intricacies: Matthew Buckingham’s “Muhheankantuck – Everything Has a Name” (Embargo up to and including 29 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.